 We were lucky with the short queue on our visit to the Mont Blanc glass box.
 I have heard of long queues so I would definitely recommend visiting first thing before the queues start.
 Opening times vary, so check ahead before going.

 TOP TIP: After the staff have taken a raft of photos of you standing in the void, ask them ever so nicely if they could open the exit door (less than 1 metre away) and take a snap of you from outside of the cube.
 How cool would that photo be?
 Well worth the ask my friend.
 Something I will definitely do next time.

 We would definitely recommend this day trip to families visiting Chamonix.
-The new 'Step into the Void' is definitely a winner for kids as well as the woo factor of the pendulum swing of the cable car's return descent over the pylons will leave them with a smile on their face.
+The new ‘Step into the Void’ Mont Blanc box is definitely a winner for kids.
+Plus the woo factor of the pendulum swing of the cable car’s return descent over the pylons will leave them with a smile on their face.
 A must do day out whilst visiting Chamonix.